 There are so many strategies and therapies that can help our kids on the autism spectrum.
 After many years of recovery methods and strategies, we can get tired and feel like we have uncovered every possible method.

-Do you ever feel like you've been doing biomedical treatments, detox, therapies and been to several doctors for years?
-You’ve seen some incremental gains, but not the huge leaps you seek?
+Do you ever feel like you've been doing biomedical treatments, detox, and therapies and have been to several doctors for years?
+You’ve seen some incremental gains, but not the huge leaps you seek.
 Are you left wondering, now what do I do?

 Well, you're not alone!